-Ramaswamy proposes mass federal layoffs as GOP hopefuls look to slash government
+GOP presidential hopeful Vivek Ramaswamy proposes mass federal layoffs

 Ramaswamy said, currently, presidents act like “puppets” who can’t implement policies.
 He said he would rescind federal regulations that he considers unconstitutional.

-Regarding the plan for the FBI, Ramaswamy said he would fire 20,000 employees deemed to be in nonessential roles and send 15,000 to the U.S. Marshals Service, the Drug Enforcement Administration, and the Financial Crimes Enforcement Network at the U.S. Department of the Treasury.
+Regarding the plan for the FBI, Ramaswamy said he would fire 20,000 employees deemed to be in non-essential roles and send 15,000 to the U.S. Marshals Service, the Drug Enforcement Administration, and the Financial Crimes Enforcement Network at the U.S. Department of the Treasury.

 “Part of the problem when you have a bureaucracy that runs the state is that they find things to do that they shouldn’t have been doing in the first place,” he said, claiming that the workers had no specialization in the areas.